verycoldyiting/MAD25_T02_Team1/README.md

 * Displays title, artist and venue on the day of the concert/show synced on phone calendar.

 3. QR Code implementation
-* Generating Qr Code that contains all the booking details and retrieving all booking details once scanned.
+* Generating Qr Code with timer for each ticket in the booking history for ticket scanning.

 Valerie -
 1. Chatbot